Sound Shapes: Development

-Downloadable Content
+Downloadable content

 At launch Sound Shapes had various downloadable content (DLC) available.

 The first round of DLC was released on 4 December 2012, having three sound packs and a curved terrain pack.
 It introduces five new instruments and Beat School levels.

 The second round of DLC was released on 12 March 2013, having more milkcrate free updates and a Car Mini-Album Creator pack.
-It also introduced a much requested feature of offline play.
+It also introduced offline play, a much-requested feature.

 On 14 May 2013, two new sound packs were released.
 One being an 80s sound pack, adding synth features, and the other DLC being a dubstep sound pack featuring new Beat School features.

 On 28 May 2013, five new Milkcrate albums were released as a free update.

-Online Server Shutdown
+Online server shutdown

-On 15 October 2018, The server for Sound Shapes was shut down, meaning that people who played past that point were no longer able to access any online-related info.
+On 15 October 2018, the server for Sound Shapes was shut down, meaning that players were no longer able to access any online-related information.
 This included Community-made levels and uploading levels to the Community.
-This accounted for every console the game was released on PS4, PS3, and PS Vita.
+This accounted for every console the game was released on.

 Reception

 Sound Shapes was selected for Best Handheld Game in the 2012 Spike Video Game Awards.
 Sound Shapes also won for Best Song in a Game for "Cities" by Beck.

-The game has also proven popular among Vita gamers due to its relatively simple and enjoyable Platinum Trophy.
-This is an award for attaining 100% of the trophies in a video game.
-The platinum is perceived as attainable and short, and has been featured on multiple websites because of this.
+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Sound Shapes for "Handheld Game of the Year", "Outstanding Innovation in Gaming", and "Casual Game of the Year".